Smoke Shop Credit Card Processing: Everything You Need to Know

 Regularly Uncertainty

 Because of this higher compliance risk, a processing company may be more hesitant to work with the business, as it exposes the processor to potential fines.
 For example, a product like kratom may be subject to differing local laws.
-If a shop were to continue to sell kratom, even if it had been deemed illegal locally, the processor may be subject to fines and/or held partially accountable for the sale of an illegal product.
+If a shop were to continue to sell kratom, even if it had been deemed illegal locally, the processor may be subject to fines and held partially accountable for the sale of an illegal product.

 Age Verification